The Importance of Log Management and Cybersecurity

 If one source reports the source IP address while the other reports username only, bringing the two logs together to create a full story of events becomes difficult.

-Every log source reports events using its own internal clock.
-You may not be able to create a single, standardized timestamp across all logs and this sometimes makes correlating events more difficult.
+Every log source reports events using its internal clock.
+You may not be able to create a single, standardized timestamp across all logs, and this sometimes makes correlating events more difficult.

-If your authentication log indicates anomalous access two minutes before your IDS reports the same event, you may not be able to tie the potential security incidents when searching for the malicious actor’s point of entry.
+Suppose your authentication log indicates anomalous access two minutes before your IDS reports the same event.
+In that case, you may not be able to tie the potential security incidents when searching for the malicious actor’s point of entry.

 LOG FORMAT DIFFERENCES